felipeph/streamlit-function/README.md

         - Ended using a for to write the function input
         - Explored the expanders and tabs for better usability
         - Ended up using the tabs.
+    - Back to plotting
+        - Now I understood the function lambdfy to parse from sympy to numpy
+        - Used linespace to create the x_values and lambdfy to create the y values
+        -
+        -